 Another way to increase the amount of dopamine in the brain is to inhibit the breakdown of dopamine in the basal ganglia.
 Medications such as Entacapone, Selegiline or Rasageline inhibit one of the the enzymes responsible for the breakdown of dopamine, thereby increasing the amount of dopamine in the basal ganglia.
 These are used in combination with levodopa and dopamine agonists.

 Other medications that had been helpful in special circumstances include trihexyphenidyl (acetylcholine antagonist), amantadine or apomorphine.

 Surgical intervention in the past included stem cell transplantation into the basal ganglia, and electrode ablation (destruction) of some of the basal ganglia pathways that produce some of the undesired Parkinsonian symptoms.
 These have experienced limited success.
 Currently, surgical treatment predominately consists of deep brain stimulation.
 Deep brain stimulation involves the implantation of electrodes into the basal ganglia, essentially serving as a “pacemaker” for the brain.
 Adjustments in the delivery of tiny electrical currents permit improved control of tremor, mobility and dyskinesias associated with Parkinson’s disease.
 The success of deep brain stimulation has prompted many physicians to use this intervention at the intermediate stages of Parkinson’s disease rather than in the very late stages.

-For further information about Parkinson’s disease, click on the following links:
+For further information about Parkinson’s disease and support services, click on the following links: